zzhangjii/learning-library/workshops/LabGuide700WorkingWithRESTAPIs.md

 - You have successfully created ATP database.

 Explore the various scripts provided and build your own instance.

+#### Note: Please do not forget to change region and other variables in each of the other scripts before you run them.

 You may build similar scripts using Python, Java, golang, Perl, C#, bash and Curl.